 Aside from that, there aren’t too many legal restrictions on sports betting.
 Naturally the sector is regulated – in this case by the Australian Communications and Media Authority – but wagering is allowed to carry on as normal.
 This also includes fantasy sports betting (the type which you find on sites like DraftKings, or – in Australia – Draftstars).

 Australia actually has much tougher laws on other forms of gambling.
-Online casino games like roulette, and video slots, have both been outlawed since 2001.
+Online casino games like roulette and video slots, have been outlawed since 2001.
 In fact, even online poker is currently banned, although this may change in the near future.

-Legal restrictions also limit the types of betting sites bonus you can get in Australia, with bookies’ hands being tied in this respect.
+Legal restrictions also limit the types of betting sites Aus bonus you can get in the country, with bookies’ hands being tied in this respect.
 There are still a few you can take advantage of though, with these being some of the most common forms.